-She received her doctoral degree (2017) from Cornell University and her master's degree (2011) from the Graduate School of Public Administration, Seoul National University.
+She received her doctoral degree (2017) from Cornell University, her master's degree (2011) from the Graduate School of Public Administration at Seoul National University, and her bachelor's degree (2009) from Georgetown University.

 Yunji's research focuses on local government service delivery, public finance, community development, and community wellbeing indicators.

 Currently, she is examining local government responses to fiscal stress after the Great Recession.
-This is a comprehensive research project with 1) national level statistical analyses on service delivery and public finance and 2) state-wide focus groups and policy analysis conducted in collaboration with local government associations, state agencies, and unions on the drivers of fiscal stress and local responses.
+She engages in the debate on whether local governments are progressive agents that maximize social welfare or austerity machines that balance their budgets at the cost of community wellbeing.
+This is a comprehensive research project with 1) national level statistical analyses on service delivery and public finance and 2) focus groups and policy analysis conducted in collaboration with local government associations, state agencies, and community organizations on the drivers of fiscal stress and local responses.

 WHY COMMUNITY WELLBEING